 Step 2) Open up a Command Prompt by doing this: > Troubleshoot > Command Prompt >

-Step 3) Find the existing boot files so that we can delete them, then recreate them.
+Step 4) Find the bootrec location (“the boot files”) so that we can delete them.
 You can find them in one of these locations:

-– Location 1: On the Windows partition, in this folder: C:\Boot\
+– Location 1: On the Windows partition: C:\Boot\

-– Location 2: On the Windows partition, in this folder: C:\EFI\
+– Location 2: On the Windows partition: C:\EFI\

-– Location 3: If they are not in these locations, they will be on a separate FAT32 partition of their own (partition sized anywhere from 128MB to 500MB)
+– Location 3: On a separate FAT32 partition of their own (partition sized anywhere from 128MB to 500MB)